patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 jwtOptions.jwtFromRequest = ExtractJwt.fromAuthHeaderWithScheme("jwt");

 // IMPORTANT - this secret should be a long, unguessable string
-// (ideally stored in a "protected storage" area on the
+// (ideally stored in a "protected storage" area on the web server).
-// web server, a topic that is beyond the scope of this course)
-// We suggest that you generate a random 64-character string
+// We suggest that you generate a random 50-character string
 // using the following online tool:
 // https://lastpass.com/generatepassword.php